smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

      + if packets other than Error Old Nonce Message: packet nonce VP is compared to the Nonce Lower Watermark (NLW).
 Three cases are possible:

-        * if nonce VP is less than NLW: a packet with Error Old Nonce Message is prepared with the lowest possible valid nonce set to a current value of NLW; the packet is authenticated and sent to the communication peer.
+        * if nonce VP is less than or equal to NLW: a packet with Error Old Nonce Message is prepared with the lowest possible valid nonce set to a current value of NLW; the packet is authenticated and sent to the communication peer.
-        * if nonce VP is equal to NLW: a repeated packet is received: packet signature is compared to LRPS.

-            + if packet signature is not equal to LRPS: a potential for an attacker's packet; the packet is silently dropped;
-            + if packet signature is equal to LRPS: an HLP packet with payload of the received packet is passed to the higher level protocol with status "repeated"

         * if nonce VP is greater than NLW: a new packet is received: NLW is set to the value of nonce VP of the received packet; LRPS is set to packet signature; an HLP packet with payload of the received packet is passed to the higher level protocol with status "new".

 TODO!: sending packets (encryption etc.)